intel/idxd-driver/Documentation/driver-api/vfio-mediated-device.rst

 * mdev_attr_groups: attributes of the mediated device
 * supported_config: attributes to define supported configurations

-The functions in the mdev_parent_ops structure are as follows:

-* create: allocate basic resources in a driver for a mediated device
-* remove: free resources in a driver when a mediated device is destroyed

-(Note that mdev-core provides no implicit serialization of create/remove callbacks per mdev parent device, per mdev type, or any other categorization.
-Vendor drivers are expected to be fully asynchronous in this respect or provide their own internal resource protection.)

-The callbacks in the mdev_parent_ops structure are as follows:

-* open: open callback of mediated device
-* close: close callback of mediated device
-* ioctl: ioctl callback of mediated device
-* read : read emulation callback
-* write: write emulation callback
-* mmap: mmap emulation callback

 A driver should use the mdev_parent_ops structure in the function call to register itself with the mdev core driver::